-This special report features 11 articles that highlight effective strategies and tricks for establishing the expectation of participation, facilitating meaningful discussion, using questions appropriately, and creating a supportive learning environment.
+This special report features nine articles that highlight effective strategies and tricks for establishing the expectation of participation, facilitating meaningful discussion, using questions appropriately, and creating a supportive learning environment:

-- To Call or Not to Call: That Continues to Be the Question
+- To Call On or Not to Call On: That Continues to Be the Question

 - Creating a Class Participation Rubric